 Colorado's First Comprehensive Stroke Center as cerfified by the Joint Commission

-Swedish Medical Center is the ONLY Stroke Center in the Rocky Mountain region four-times certified by The Joint Commission as a Primary Stroke Center and now as the first Comprehensive Stroke Center in the state and Rocky Mountain region.
+Swedish Medical Center is the first Stroke Center three-times certified by The Joint Commission as a Comprehensive Stroke Center in the state and the Rocky Mountain region.

 Signs of a stroke

 Think FAST and call 911 if you or someone you are with has:

 TIME IS BRAIN.
 If you think you or a loved one is having a stroke, do not delay in seeking medical attention.
 The only immediate therapies for stroke are time sensitive, so call 911.

 60 percent of stroke symptoms are recognized by someone other than the person experiencing the stroke – someone like you – so remember to think FAST!

 A stroke can happen to anyone at any time and is a “brain attack”, meaning blood flow to an area of the brain gets cut off.
 The cells in the affected area of the brain do not get oxygen and start to die off.
 Abilities controlled by this area of the brain, such as muscle control or memory, can be lost.

 As 30,000 brain cells die each second during a stroke, medical personnel needs to intervene as quickly as possible to stop the stroke and limit any damage.

 What makes Swedish the top choice for stroke care?

 We care for more stroke patients more quickly than any other hospital in Colorado.
 Review our Stroke Data Report.